Did you know ... Search Documentation:

 The single library(openapi) implements the following components:

-1. A compiler that creates a Prolog friendly representation of the operations described in the swagger file.
+1. A compiler that creates a Prolog friendly representation of the operations described in the OpenAPI file.

 2. An HTTP request dispatcher that uses the above to